taurushq-io/private-CMTAT-aztec/README.md

   - **TotalSupply - Public**: For a particular CMTAT token, anyone may know the total number of tokens in circulation at any point in time.
   - **BalanceOf - Private**: For a particular CMTAT token and a particular user, no one apart from the issuer should know the number of tokens currently recorded on the user's ledger address.

-  - **Transfer - Private**

-Users may transfer some or all of their tokens to another ledger address (which the transferor does not necessarily control).
+  - **Transfer - Private** Users may transfer some or all of their tokens to another ledger address (which the transferor does not necessarily control).
 According to the above functionality, a transfer must be private, such that no one apart from the parties involved and the issuer knows that a transfer has occurred, the participants, or the amount transferred.

   > NOTE: The issuer cannot do a force transfer on behalf of the user, as he would do in the CMTAT.
 The solution is that in the case where we want to have the same behaviour as a force transfer, we freeze the account.

-  - **Mint - Private**

-Issue a given number of tokens to a given ledger address.
+  - **Mint - Private** Issue a given number of tokens to a given ledger address.
 The issuer and the recipient should be the only ones who know that a transaction is happening.
 Only the issuer and the receiving address should know the amount minted.

   > **Note - Public**: According to the assumption, the total supply will increase accordingly in a public function, and thus the new total supply will be visible to everyone.
 The supply change amount will be traceable to that particular private proof.

-  - **Burn - Private**

-The issuer burns (destroys) a given number of tokens from a given ledger address.
+  - **Burn - Private** The issuer burns (destroys) a given number of tokens from a given ledger address.
 The issuer and the given address should be the only ones who know that a transaction is happening.

-- **Note - Public**: According to the assumption, the total supply will decrease accordingly in a public function, and thus the new total supply will be visible to everyone.
+  > **Note - Public**: According to the assumption, the total supply will decrease accordingly in a public function, and thus the new total supply will be visible to everyone.
 The supply change amount will be traceable to that particular private proof.

 ### Storage

 - **issuer_address**: `SharedMutable<AztecAddress>` - The address of the issuer, which serves as a base reference to encrypt users' notes.
 As it is a `SharedMutable`, it can be changed if compromised.
 - **balances**: `BalanceMap<TokenNote>` - Token balance of every user inside their PXE.
 Mapping of `Address` → `PrivateSet<TokenNote>`.
 The balance of a user is the sum of the amounts of all their private `TokenNote`.

-### Mint Private
+### Mint Private Specifications

 **Issuer**: